realjake/Automated-DCF/README.md

 <h2>Contributing</h2>
 <p>
-    We welcome contributions to enhance the functionality and accuracy of this tool.
+    We welcome contributions both financial and technical insight to enhance the functionality and accuracy of this tool.
 Please submit pull requests or open issues for any bugs or feature requests.
+Feel free to contact me on Linkedin @JakeClowers
 </p>

 <h2>License</h2>